There are many costs associated with car accidents.

 The costs involved after a car accident often include the cost of medical care, the cost of repairing or replacing your vehicle, and lost wages.
-But there are many additional costs that can add up very quickly and many people are not aware of some of these expenses until they have been involved in an accident.
+However, many additional costs can add up very quickly, and many people are not aware of some of these expenses until they have been involved in an accident.

-Some of these costs include personal property you had stored in your vehicle, fees for towing and storing your vehicle, emotional distress, lost earning capacity, costs to hire help to do things you are unable to do due to your injury, permanent disability caused by the accident, and any permanent disfigurement.
-It is important to have a St. Louis auto accident attorney who has experience with car accident cases.
+Some costs may include lost or damaged personal property, fees for towing and storing your vehicle, emotional distress, lost earning capacity, costs to hire help to do things you are unable to do due to your injury, permanent disability caused by the accident, and any permanent disfigurement.
+We recommend working closely with an experienced St. Louis auto accident attorney to ensure all of these expenses, both present and future, are accounted for in your accident claim.

 Missouri Statute of Limitations

-In the state of Missouri, a car accident victim has a period of five years during which to file a claim.
+In the state of Missouri, a car accident victim generally has a period of five years during which to file a claim.
 While you may have longer to make a claim against an at-fault party, it is still important to act quickly.
-It is important for an attorney to be able to protect your claim by gathering evidence and making sure that your injuries and expenses are carefully documented.
-The more time that passes the harder it can be to get you the full compensation to which you are entitled.
+The more time that passes the harder it can be to get you the full compensation you are entitled to.
+An experienced attorney can protect your claim by helping you gather evidence and making sure that your injuries and expenses are carefully documented.

 There are exceptions to the 5-year statute of limitation.
 Discuss your case with an attorney to find out whether these exceptions apply to your case.